kcrary/istari/docs/terms.md

   token, rather than two, which will result in a syntax error.

 - A tick (`` ` ``) before an identifier suppresses the insertion of
   implicit arguments.
+(See below.)
 It also allows the identifier to be any constant name, even if the name collides with a keyword.

 - An [antiquoted](iml.html#antiquote) internal term should have the type `Term.term`.